-Continued exploration of major key harmony: secondary and extended dominant relationships.
-Continued study of melodic construction and motif development.
-Principles of linear harmonic continuity and guide tone lines.
-Minor key harmony; introduction to subdominant minor.
-Blues theory and chord progressions.
-Melodic rhythm, form, and melody/harmony relationship.
+This course is a continued exploration of major key harmony, particularly secondary and extended dominant relationships.
+Additionally, students continue to study melodic construction and motif development.
+Students learn principles of linear harmonic continuity and guide tone lines; minor key harmony; subdominant minor; blues theory and chord progressions.
+Students also learn melodic rhythm, form, and melody/harmony relationship.

-Continued analysis and application of major and minor key harmony; continued elaboration of subdominant minor and modal interchange; chord scale theory.
-Review of melodic construction and melody/harmony relationship; individual note analysis of melodies.
-Substitute dominant and related II-7 chords; diminished chord patterns; modulation.
+Students continue their analysis and application of major and minor key harmony; elaboration of subdominant minor and modal interchange; and chord scale theory.
+Students review melodic construction and the melody/harmony relationship.
+They also review the individual note analysis of melodies.
+The course introduces substitute dominant and related II-7 chords, diminished chord patterns, and modulation.

-Continuation of principles of modern chord progression: deceptive resolutions of secondary dominants; dominant seventh chords without dominant function; contiguous dominant motion.
-Review of melodic construction, form, and melody/harmony relationship; modal interchange; pedal point and ostinato; modal harmony and modal composition; compound chords; constant structures.
+This course provides continued study of principles of modern chord progression, particularly deceptive resolutions of secondary dominants, dominant seventh chords without dominant function, and contiguous dominant motion.
+Students examine melodic construction, form, and melody/harmony relationship; modal interchange; pedal point and ostinato; modal harmony and modal composition; compound chords; and constant structures.

 Identification and analysis of rock harmonies and melodies.
 Examples from the mid-1950s to the present day will be studied.
 Pentatonic and diatonic harmony, linear/open harmony, modulation, and classic rock chord patterns will be included.
 Emphasis will be placed on harmonic dictation.

 A study of how harmony interacts with melody, lyric, rhythm, style, and form in Brazilian popular song, accomplished through examining the works of the principal songwriters of three major styles of Brazilian popular music: samba, bossa nova, and MPB (musica popular Brasiliera).